 Black Desert House

 Retained by a client to design a home in Yucca Valley, California, Oller & Pejic Architecture had a tall order: Build a house like a shadow.
 So of course, the designers chose to give it a black exterior.
-They say that this is very relevant to the desert because “sunlight is often so bright that the eye’s only resting place is the shadows.”
-They situated the house on a small flat area in a saddle between rock outcroppings.
-The resulting house is on a precipice with nearly 360 degree views.
+Actually, they say that this is very relevant to the desert.

 Black Modular House